Next.js App Router - Complete Setup Guide

 Causes:

-1. Not using meticulous-simulated-date header
+1. Not using a simulated date header for server-side rendering

 2. Using Date.now() or new Date() in Server Components